Sharing and Collaboration

 Supported Languages

-European Languages: Albanian, Bosnian, Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French (Standard & Canadian), German, Greek, Hungarian, Icelandic, Irish, Italian, Latvian, Lithuanian, Macedonian, Maltese, Norwegian, Polish, Portuguese (Brazil & Portugal), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish (Standard & Mexican), Swedish, Turkish, Ukrainian, Welsh
+European Languages: Albanian, Bosnian, Bulgarian, Catalan, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, French (Canada), German, Greek, Hungarian, Icelandic, Irish, Italian, Latvian, Lithuanian, Macedonian, Maltese, Norwegian (Bokmål), Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Spanish (Mexico), Swedish, Turkish, Ukrainian, Welsh

-Asian Languages: Bengali, Chinese (Simplified & Traditional), Filipino/Tagalog, Gujarati, Hindi, Indonesian, Japanese, Kannada, Kazakh, Korean, Malayalam, Marathi, Mongolian, Punjabi, Sinhala, Tamil, Telugu, Thai, Urdu, Uzbek, Vietnamese
+Asian Languages: Bengali, Chinese (Simplified), Chinese (Traditional), Filipino/Tagalog, Gujarati, Hindi, Indonesian, Japanese, Kannada, Kazakh, Korean, Malay, Malayalam, Marathi, Mongolian, Punjabi, Sinhala, Tamil, Telugu, Thai, Urdu, Uzbek, Vietnamese

 Middle Eastern & African Languages: Afrikaans, Amharic, Arabic, Armenian, Azerbaijani, Dari, Farsi (Persian), Georgian, Haitian Creole, Hausa, Hebrew, Pashto, Somali, Swahili